jotson/1gam-jan2013/README.md

 ## January 9, 2013

-Added "gravity" to the tractor beam so that there is a slight pull towards the fuel pods as they are being absorbed by the player.
+Added "gravity" to the tractor beam so that there is a slight pull towards the asteroids as they are being absorbed by the player.
 I'm aiming for a somewhat subtle effect.
 It can be used by players to line up their runs to collect as much fuel as possible without thrusters.
-The extra pull encourages players to develop a flow, slingshotting themselves from one fuel pod to the next.
+The extra pull encourages players to develop a flow, slingshotting themselves from one asteroid to the next.

 Used Audacity and http://www.bfxr.net/ to make sound effects.